Rodgau Railway: Conversion to S-Bahn operations

 The establishment of an S-Bahn operation on the track was considered in the late 1950s.
 It was not, however, until 23 March 2001 that the line to Dietzenbach began to be reconstructed as a double-track electrified line of the Frankfurt S-Bahn network.
 In the course of the development work, 13 stations were modernised and two rebuilt.
 15 bridges were rebuilt and 18 level crossings were secured with new barrier systems.

 S-Bahn operations began on the Rodgau line at the beginning of the 2003/2004 timetable on 14 December 2003.
 The line is operated by DB Regio as part of the Rhine-Main S-Bahn network as line S 1 (Wiesbaden–Ober-Roden), the northern section of the line is also used by line S 2 (Niedernhausen–Dietzenbach).
-Proposed extensions of line S1 to Dieburg and S2 to Ober-Roden failed as they was found not to be economically justified.
+Proposed extensions of line S1 to Dieburg and S2 to Ober-Roden failed as they were found not to be economically justified.
 Therefore, the section from Ober-Roden to Dieburg has not been electrified.
 This section of the line is now operated as part of the Dreieich Railway from Buchschlag.